pragmatrix/iwhen/README.md

 This change may have consequences in several areas, like making bugs harder to reproduce, or consuming a lot of stack space when the fulfillment runs synchronously.

-But when used carefully, this library may be used for asynchronous APIs that are incompatible with the current promise implementations.
+But when used carefully, this library may be used for asynchronous APIs that are incompatible with current promise implementations.

 ## APIs that may be used with iwhen